denishowe/mood/README.md

 * Real database
 * Multi-user
-* Edit and delete a check-in
+* Edit or delete a check-in